zhon/angular-hogwarts-tdd-kata/README.md

 You can see it by loading ``app/index.html`` into your browser and clicking on Catalog (at the top). **I am seeing the page now.**

 Well done, young Wizard.
 You have finished your story.
-Another point for Hufflepuff. **Thank you, I like the write the test, see it fail, write code to make it pass, and then refactor rhythm.
+Another point for Hufflepuff. **Thank you, I like to 1) write the test, 2) see it fail, 3) write code to make it pass, and then 4) refactor.
 I also like seeing what the end user sees.**

 ## 2. Story: Register for Courses